angryziber/picasa-gallery/README.md

 Example gallery: [Anton Keks Photos](https://photos.azib.net/) - use the link at the bottom to try it with your own gallery!

+NB: Google has closed API access to Photos.
+This approach does not work anymore.

 How does it work?
 =================